johnlaudun/jln/teaching/courses/370-games/index.md

 ## Resources

 * Incompetech has a grid generator as well as pre-formatted grid PDFs you can print: [Grid Paper PDFs](https://incompetech.com/graphpaper/).
 (Feel free to search for “grid generator” to see what else is out there.)
+Grids are great for maps of all kinds as well as for planning.
+* [Inform](https://ganelson.github.io/inform-website/) is open source software  for creating interactive fiction.
+It uses something very close to natural language syntax and makes it easy to draft and then compile a playable text-based game.
+The website has links not only to the download but also to a variety of useful resources on interactive fiction: writing advice, community forums, and example fictions.
+* [Twine](http://twinery.org) is another piece of open source software for creating interactive fiction / non-linear stories. *Enjoy!*
+* It is too late to enter this year's [Interactive Fiction Competition](https://ifcomp.org/), but there's always next year.
+In the mean time, this year's entries will be released to the public on September 1.

 ### Game Theory